 Where does CESI stand?

 While policies can evolve and change, there are certain values which constantly remain at the core of CESI’s work.
-In 2013, CESI defined these values for member organisations and interested parties to know exactly where CESI stands as a European trade union.
+In 2013, CESI defined (and updated in 2016) these values for member organisations and interested parties to know exactly where CESI stands as a European trade union.
 Read about where CESI stands.

 The policy areas dealt with in CESI are separated according to their cross-industry or sectoral nature.
 Cross-industry policies are dealt with in Commissions, while sectoral policies are discussed within Trade Councils.